simotasca/docker-registry-actions/README.md

 # Docker Registry Actions

-Docker Registry Actions is a service that monitors Docker registry images and automatically restarts containers from a specified Docker Compose configuration when the images are updated.
+Docker Registry Actions is a service that monitors Docker registry images and automatically pulls and restarts containers from a specified Docker Compose configuration when the images are updated.

 ## Usage